aiez/eg/README.md

 Less, but better.
 -- Deiter Rams

+Truth is shorter than fiction.
+-- Irving Cohen

+...pursue ultimate simplicity...
+-- Marie Kondō

 It's easy to be heavy; hard to be light.
---― G.K.
+-- G.K.
 Chesterton

 Simplicity is the ultimate sophistication.
 -- William James